Rubbish & Recycling | FAQs

 It is often cheaper to have recycling collected than to have general waste collected.
 That means that by recycling and reducing the amount of general waste, schools and businesses can save money.

-There are three collectors that offer commercial recycling collections in Kapiti:
+There are four collectors that offer commercial recycling collections in Kapiti:

 Fullcircle/OJI Fibre Solutions, contact: Jeremy StJohn, Jeremy.StJohn@ojifs.com, phone 04 5685848